 Bacterial culture of H. influenzae is performed on Chocolate agar at 37°C in an enriched CO2 incubator.
 Blood agar growth is only achieved as a satellite phenomenon around other bacteria.
 H. influenzae will grow in the hemolytic zone of Staphylococcus aureus on blood agar plates.
 The hemolysis of cells by S. aureus releases nutrients vital to the growth of H. influenzae.
 H. influenzae will not grow outside the hemolytic zone of S. aureus due to the lack of nutrients in these areas.

-Colonies of H. influenzae appear as convex, smooth, pale, grey or transparent.
+Colonies of H. influenzae appear as raised or convex, smooth, pale, grey or transparent.
 Gram-stained and microscopic observation of a specimen of H. influenzae will show Gram-negative coccobacilli with no specific arrangement.
 Further serological is necessary to distinguish the capsular polysaccharide and differentiate between H. influenzae b and non-encapsulated species.
 H. influenzae is a finicky bacterium to culture, and any modification of culture procedures can greatly reduce isolation rates.
 Poor quality of laboratories in developing countries has resulted in poor isolation rates of H. influenzae.

 Haemophilus influenzae basic characteristics